php-templates/php-templates/readme.md

 <input type="text" value="value given">
 ```

-Arrays are accepted too.
+Class attribute is a special case, because we often have many of them, or we need to conditionate some of them.
 You can:
 - give an array of values, ex: `:class="['class1', true ? 'class2' : '']"` and expect as result `class="class1 class2"`
 - give an associative array where keys are attribute values and values are filter criteria, ex: `:class="['class3' => 1, 'class4' => 0]"` will result `class="class3"`;
+Classes are cumulative, so having many attributes of them, will concatenate their values into a single class atrribute.

 ## Php syntax
-In order to cover other features and to avoid any ambiguosity, template files are loaded using 'require(template)'.
+In order to cover other features and to avoid any ambiguosity in parse process, template files are loaded using php 'require'.
 This means you cannot use php tags for declaring render time stuffs, like variables, function calls, etc. Instead, you can use `@php ... @endphp` tags, or single line tags `{% ... %}`

-// examples/hello.t.php
+`// examples/hello.t.php`
 ```
 @php $text = 'Lorem ipsum'; @endphp
 {% $name = 'fname'; %}